PaulineMichelZoe/Methylation-/README.md

 # Methylation-
 This document aims to simplify the future processing of bisulfite data in various methylation studies.
-The main steps in this pipeline are    .

-# genome annotation - Synteny - Ds computation - changepoint analysis - whole genome alignments
 ====================================================================================

    * [Purpose](#purpose)